MMesbahU/Weggis/Files/angsd.md

         4: text version (10 log likes)  .glf.gz
 ```
 A description of these different implementation can be found [here](http://www.popgen.dk/angsd/index.php/Genotype_likelihoods).
-The GATK model refers to the first GATK paper (as seen in the lecture), SAMtools is somehow more sophisticated (non-independence of errors), SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
+The GATK model refers to the first GATK paper, SAMtools is somehow more sophisticated (non-independence of errors), SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
-For most applications and data, GATK and SAMtools models should give similar results and be preferred.
+For most applications and data, GATK and SAMtools models should give similar results.

 From these observations, our command line could be:
 ```
-angsd -P 4 -b ALL.bamlist -ref $REF -out Results/ALL \
+$ANGSD/angsd -P 4 -b ALL.bamlist -ref $REF -out Results/ALL \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
         -minMapQ 20 -minQ 20 -minInd 30 -setMinDepth 210 -setMaxDepth 700 -doCounts 1 -sites sites.txt\
         -GL 1 -doMajorMinor 4 -doMaf 1 -skipTriallelic 1 &> /dev/null